glurp/dsl-gtk/README.md

 Ruiby.start { Win.new("application title",350,10) }
 ```

-Threading is supported via a Queue :
+Threading is supported via a Queue polled by main-window thread :
 * main window poll Queue , messagers are proc to be instance_eval() in the main window context
 * everywere, a thread can invoke invoke_gui {ruiby code}. this send to the main queue the proc,
  which will be evaluated asynchroniously